The Revised Early Years Foundation Stage (EYFS)

 Ofsted regulate and inspect all early years providers against the safeguarding and welfare requirements and areas of learning to determine how well children are kept safe and healthy.
 From time to time the EYFS is updated and refreshed, so far this has happened in 2012, 2014 and 2017.

 What is changing?

-From September 2021 a revised EYFS will come into force.
+From September 2021 a revised EYFS came into effect.
 The key messages about the reforms include:

 What do the changes mean to me as a parent/carer?

 The safety of your child and the quality of the education provided will not change.
 You may not see any changes in terms of the activities and opportunities on offer to your child/ren.
 However, you may notice that we are not physically recording as many observations and assessments of progress.
 Please be reassured that we will still be supporting your child’s development and responding to their interests.
 We will be using our professional judgements to assess your child’s development during our daily interactions and activities.